-1. Advisory Group Members' Memoranda.
+- 1. Advisory Group Members' Memoranda.
 The Advisory Group met to consider suggestions for formulating the district's Plan on February 19, 1991.
 At that meeting, members of the Advisory Group were encouraged to prepare memoranda on selected topics of interest to them that relate to the development of a Cost and Delay Reduction Plan.
 During the following two months, memoranda were received from numerous members of the Group.
-The members' observations, experiences, recommendations, and proposals have provided valuable insight both into the functioning of the District Court and into the ways of improving its operation.

-- 2. Statistical Information.
+The members' observations, experiences, recommendations, and proposals have provided valuable insight both into the functioning of the District Court and into the ways of improving its operation. - 2.
+Statistical Information.
 General statistical information having relevance to cost and delay in the federal courts was obtained from several sources, including the recent comprehensive study of the issue conducted by Louis Harris and Associates.
 In addition, the Advisory Group was furnished with specific statistical information about the District of Massachusetts.
-Every effort was made to obtain the most recent, reliable, and particularized statistical data available because it was felt that this information would be most helpful to the Advisory Group in developing its Plan.
-This task was undertaken by the Office of the Clerk under the guidance of Clerk Robert J. Smith, Jr. In addition, each judge in the district was asked to provide the Reporter with copies of their standard procedural and pretrial orders. - 3.
+Every effort was made to obtain the most recent, reliable, and particularized statistical data available because it was felt that this information would be most helpful to the Advisory Group and the Committee in developing a Plan.
+This task was undertaken by the Office of the Clerk under the guidance of Clerk Robert J. Smith, Jr. In addition, the judges in the district provided the Reporter with copies of their standard procedural and pretrial orders. - 3.
 Interviews.
-Informal interviews were conducted with judicial staff persons and members of the civil and criminal bars of this court.
-It probably will be worthwhile, when time permits, to speak with district and court of appeals judges, magistrate judges, lawyers, litigants, and others about their observations and experiences in this district.
-The information generated during these interviews certainly would be useful to the Advisory Group and might be more candid than that submitted to the Group in writing.
+Informal interviews were conducted with judicial staff persons and members of the civil and criminal bars of this court. - 4.
+Other Sources.
+Other sources of information were available to the Advisory judges and their courtroom deputies, and the Almanac of the Federal Judiciary.

-4. Other Sources.
-Other sources of information available to the Advisory Group also were explored.
-These included the professional literature, newspaper and magazine articles, the results of a comprehensive questionnaire that was completed by all district judges and their courtroom deputies, and even the lawyers' remarks contained in the Almanac of the Federal Judiciary.
+Group.
+These included the professional literature, newspaper and magazine articles, the results of a comprehensive questionnaire that was completed by all district